pradotomas/pradotomas/README.md

-### TOMÁS PRADO. 👋🏻
+### HI, I'M TOMÁS PRADO. 👋🏻

 ### — ABOUT ME.

-🌱 I'm 18 years old,a **digital artist** and a **initial programmer** in a **technical school**.
+🌱 I'm 18 years old.
+I'm **digital artist** and a **initial programmer** in a **technical school**.

 ### — MY INTERESTS.

-✏️ I really love drawing, I am passionate about digital art and being able to bring it to my web pages so that other people can enjoy it.
+✏️ I really love drawing.
+I am passionate about digital art and being able to bring it to my web pages so that other people can enjoy it.

-🖥️ Also I like to program frontend design, I always choose that option because I'm pretty good with design, colors, etc.
+🖥️ Also I like to program frontend design.
+I always choose that option because I'm pretty good with design, colors, etc.